Senior Account Manager

 What is your background?

 I grew up in the Midwest and graduated from Indiana University’s Kelley School of Business with 2 majors, Marketing and International Business, and an Economics minor.
 I worked for a small marketing and advertising firm before I had a ‘quarter life’ crisis, when I turned 25, and moved to Austin, TX in 2008.
-I moved knowing only 2 people and not having a job lined up, everything worked out and I spent the first few years here working in sales in the construction industry.
+I moved knowing only 2 people and without having a job lined up, but everything worked out and I spent the first few years here working in sales in the construction industry.

 I left sales and took a job as a product specialist within the electrical industry where I worked with electrical engineers on product specifications for industrial projects all over the country.
 I wanted to travel less so I left that position and took some time off to figure out what I wanted to do when I grew up, after a few months of relaxing (and reading a ton of books and researching just about every career imaginable) I realized I wanted a career in Digital Marketing.
 I found (un)Common Logic and I fell in love, luckily they liked me and offered a job as Account Manager.